 3 credits.
 Analysis of selected works of American fiction, drama, and nonfiction from WWII to the present.
+Prerequisite(s): ENG1303 or ENG1304 or ENG1305 or ENG1306

 ENG3010 American Minority Writers

 3 credits.
 An analysis of selected works of contemporary American minority writers, including Asian-Americans, African-Americans, Hispanic-Americans, and Native Americans.
 Prerequisite(s): ENG1303 or ENG1304 or ENG1305 or ENG1306